The Buffalo Boy

 The Buffalo Boy (Mùa len trâu, Le Gardien des Buffles) is a 2004 film directed by Nguyễn Võ Nghiêm Minh.
 The movie was the official entry from Vietnam for Best Foreign Language Film category at the 78th Academy Awards.
-It was filmed in Cà Mau Province, Vietnam's southernmost province.
+It was filmed in Cà Mau province, Vietnam's southernmost province.

 Plot summary

-An old man named, Kim is telling his family history to his grand daughter, as she found the bones of his father.
+An old man named Kim is telling his family history to his grand daughter, as she found the bones of his father.

-When he was a boy, Kim's father was ill, when their lands flooded.
-His two buffaloes have no forage.
+When he was a boy, Kim's father was ill when their lands flooded.
+His two buffaloes had no forage.
 Kim takes the two buffaloes in search of good grass.
-He joins Lap's herding team, but One of the two buffaloes dies.
+He joins Lap's herding team, but one of the two buffaloes dies.

-Later he helps Det, who builds a new herding team with him, to reunite with his girl friend and their son, whom Det hasn't seen for 5 years.
+Later he helps Det, who builds a new herding team with him to reunite with his girlfriend and their son, whom Det hasn't seen for 5 years.

 When Kim hears his father is dying, he goes to U Minh.
 The father reveals the truth of Kim's ancestry.
 A couple of strangers help Kim put his father's corpse in a safe place in the water, until the flooding subsides and he can be properly buried.

 Lap confirms what Kim's father told him as he died:--that Kim's true mother is the sister of Lap, whom Kim's father raped on a buffalo herding run.

 Kim tries to rape Det's wife.
 Det dies in a skirmish between Lap's and Kieng's buffalo herding teams.
-Kim adopts Det's son, Thieu.
+Kim adopts Det's son, Thiệu.

 In a voiceover, Kim says that the Japanese came in to drive out the French, and then were themselves driven out.
 This political change does not seem to affect rural Vietnam.